I entered the Metro Toronto Convention Centre’s front entrance not really knowing what to expect.

 For three days, barely 15 minutes went by when we didn’t have four or more people from different organizations, companies, or countries engage with us on the future of mining, ASGM, and socioeconomic performance.
 The engagement was beyond encouraging; we felt like our message was being heartily adopted and incorporated.

-It was exciting and as we left, exhausted and with feet sore from standing and walking for three full days, we were lifted by what really felt like a sea change and the exciting potential for the future of our industry.
+It was exciting and as we left, exhausted and with feet sore from standing and walking for three full days, we were lifted by what felt like a sea change and the exciting potential for the future of our industry.

 AGC Goes to Ottawa